m3dbx/m3-workshop/README.md

 ## About

 This repository contains all neccessary bits to run the M3 workshop stack locally on either Mac or Windows.
-Before getting started with the workshop, make sure you have met the following prerequisites below.
+Before getting started with the workshop, make sure you have met the below prerequisites.
 During the workshop, we will be following the steps using a three-node M3DB cluster.
-If you don't have the capacity avaiable for this, we have also created a single-node version to follow along for most of the steps.
+If you don't have the capacity avaiable for this, we have created a single-node version to follow along with as well.

 ### Prerequisites